BroadwellConsultingInc/SerialWombat/SerialWombat4A_4B/Wombat16F15214.X/readme.md

 This Directory, along with ../SerialWombatCommon contain the files necessary to build the Serial Wombat 4A and Serial Wombat 4B.
-The most recent versions were created using MPLAB X 5.45 and XC8 Pro version 2.31 .
+The most recent versions were created using MPLAB X 5.45 and XC8 Pro version 2.31 using -s optimization .
+Compiling with a non-pro version of the compiler will result in code too large to fit in the available flash space.